pTNAS: Progressive Neural Architecture Search for Tabular Data: Conclusion

 \section{Conclusion}

-In this work, we introduce an anytime NAS \atlasname \framework tailored for tabular data. \framework equips machine learning practitioners with the capability of ascertaining high-performance architectures within any given time budget and further refining these architectures as larger time budgets are given.
-We first design a comprehensive search space, denoted as \nasbench, to serve as a benchmarking platform for diverse NAS algorithms.
-Then, we conduct a comprehensive evaluation of several \tfmem[s] and propose a novel \tfmem, \newtfmem, which characterizes both the trainability and expressivity of an architecture.
-Based on these foundations, we present \framework, which leverages the advantages of efficient training-free and effective training-based architecture evaluation through a novel \filter-and-\refine optimization scheme with joint optimization.
-Empirical results show that \framework significantly accelerates the search for the globally optimal architecture and achieves anytime NAS on tabular datasets.
+In this work, we introduce a progressive NAS \atlasname \framework tailored for tabular data. \framework equips machine learning practitioners with the capability of ascertaining high-performance architectures within any given time budget and further refining these architectures as larger time budgets are given.
+We first design a search space, denoted as \nasbench, to serve as a benchmarking platform for diverse NAS algorithms on tabular data.
+Then, we conduct an evaluation of several \tfmem[s] on tabular data and propose a tabular-specific \tfmem, \newtfmem, which characterizes both the trainability and expressivity of an architecture.
+Based on these foundations, we present \framework, which leverages the advantages of efficient training-free and effective training-based architecture evaluation through a novel \scheme with holistic optimization.
+Empirical results demonstrate that \framework substantially accelerates the search for high-performing architectures compared with existing tabular NAS methods.
+Moreover, \framework outperforms recently proposed deep tabular models across multiple benchmark datasets.
+Despite these strengths, \framework currently focuses on search efficiency and predictive performance, while explicitly incorporating deployment constraints such as memory footprint remains an important direction for future work.